aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 | memory_request | resources.requests.memory |

-Since environment variables are container scoped, the container name must be specified as part of the `containerFieldRef` with volumes.
+Since environment variables are container scoped, the container name must be specified as part of the `containerSpecFieldRef` with volumes.

 #### Examples
 These examples show how to use partial selectors with environment variables and volume plugin.